ELMehdiNaor/OPENCV-Python-Tutorials-und-Projekte/README.md

 ## 2-Core Operations
-### In this Section we will learn basic operations on images like pixel editing, geometric transformations, code optimization, some mathematical tools etc.
+### In this Section we will learn basic operations on images like pixel editing, geometric transformations

 |  Topic        |  Image        |  Description      |
 |  ------------ | ------------  | ------------      |